Selma Dritz: Career

 In 1968, she was hired by the City of San Francisco as assistant director of the Health Department's Bureau of Communicable Disease Control.
 She worked and followed general public health concerns of the community, such as food poisoning, influenza, and sexually transmitted infections (STIs).
-Thirteen years later, along with Erwin Braff, the bureau's director, Dritz observed a rare form of pneumonia and a rare form of cancer that had previously primarily affected elderly Mediterranean men, Kaposi's sarcoma, both of which were afflicting gay men.
+In 1981, along with Erwin Braff, the bureau's director, Dritz observed a rare form of pneumonia and a rare form of cancer, known previously to affect elderly Mediterranean men, called Kaposi's sarcoma, both of which were afflicting gay men.
 She relayed the information to the Centers for Disease Control and Prevention in Atlanta.
-This data, along with that of others, was to become the first AIDS epidemic.
+This data, along with that of others, served to document the first AIDS epidemic.
 HIV/AIDS weakens the immune system of the affected person, making them more susceptible to viruses and other illnesses such as pneumonia and cancer.
 She began to establish the etiology and epidemiology of what would be termed Acquired Immune Deficiency Syndrome, more commonly known by its acronym, AIDS.

 Her approach to epidemiology was instrumental in tracking and advancing the treatment of the newly-discovered human immunodeficiency virus (HIV).
 In short, Selma Dritz saved countless lives, and her work still continues today due to the research she conducted, and the information she provided.

 Dritz wrote an article for the New England Journal of Medicine called "Medical Aspects of Homosexuality" in 1980.
 In this journal article, it explains some of the main medical and societal situations that have allowed the disease to spread so quickly, one of these being the public bathhouses that were shut down due to the rapid spread of the disease.

 Paul Volberding, former president of the International AIDS Society who helped found the first AIDS clinic at San Francisco General Hospital in the 1980s, said of Dritz: She was an absolutely wonderful person, and played an incredibly important role during those early days of the epidemic...
 Dr. Dritz was the most important person to whom the Centers for Disease Control came for the details of the AIDS situation here, and the information she gathered was invaluable for the CDC epidemiologists in understanding how the epidemic was spreading.

 AIDS had a significant impact on Dritz's career.
 After pioneering the discovery of the disease, many sought her advice and answers.
 In her San Francisco community, she was known as someone who looked at an epidemic and didn't back down.
 She continued to educate all people about the risks of the disease, not only individuals in the LGBTQ community.
 While her primary focus was on this community throughout most of her career, the effort and research she put into learning about this disease helped and continue to help all those affected by HIV.